The future of the Tasman Environment Plan – Aorere ki uta Aorere ki tai

 Background

-In August, this year two new pieces of legislation were created, the Spatial Planning Act (SPA) and the Natural and Built Environment Act (NBEA).
-These two acts are part of a package of reforms that will replace the Resource Management Act (RMA).
+In August 2023 two new pieces of legislation were created, the Spatial Planning Act (SPA) and the Natural and Built Environment Act (NBEA).
+These two acts were part of a package of reforms that were intended to replace the Resource Management Act (RMA).

 • Spatial Planning Act (SPA)